ncase/nutshell/README.md

 **[Check out the demo here!](https://ncase.me/nutshell)**

+Nutshell builds upon the open-source libraries [DOMPurify](https://github.com/cure53/DOMPurify) & [Marked](https://github.com/markedjs/marked).
+Other than that, all my original content in this repo – code, art & words – are dedicated to the public domain under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) waiver.

 **Readme's Table of Contents:**

 * [There will be no version 2.0.0](https://github.com/ncase/nutshell#there-will-be-no-version-200) (Why Nutshell is minimalist, contributions I accept, _possible_ future tweaks)